francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 For a more standard network (with 4 layers and non-unit width), PC now escapes orders of magnitude faster than BP (again initialising close to the origin and using SGD with the same learning rate).
 We can no longer visualise the landscape; however, we can project it onto the maximum and minimum curvature (Hessian) directions.
-Interestingly, we see that while the loss is flat (to second order) around the origin, the equilibrated energy has negative curvature.
+Interestingly, we see that while the loss is flat around the origin, the equilibrated energy has negative curvature.

 So it seems that, no matter the network depth and width, PC inference makes the origin saddle much easier to escape and thus learning more robust vanishing gradients.
 Can we say something more formal?

 ## 🏔 A landscape theory <a name="theory"></a>

-In our paper, we use deep *linear* networks (DLNs) as our theoretical model, as they are the standard model for studies of the loss landscape and are relatively well understood.
-In contrast to previous theories of PC, this is the only major assumption we make, and we empirically verify that the theory holds for non-linear networks.
+In our paper, we use deep *linear* networks (DLNs) as our theoretical model, since they are the standard model for studies of the loss landscape and are relatively well understood.
+In contrast to previous theories of PC, this is the only major assumption we make, and we empirically verify that the theory holds for non-linear networks (more on this below).

 The first surprising theoretical result is that for DLNs we can derive an exact solution for the energy at the inference equilibrium $$\mathcal{F}^*$$.
 This is important because it's the effective landscape on which PC learns.